 In the afternoon we followed the Scenic Drive at Escambia Bay where we had a couple of stunning views over the whole Escambia Bay.
 But in total there were a lot of trees and private house between us and the water.
 So perhaps it would be better to walk or go by bicycle for some miles instead of driving because you could go closer to the shore of the Escambia River.

 Anyway, afterward, we headed to the University of West Florida Campus to get to the Edward Ball Nature Trail.
 It was a sort of tricky to find, but finally, we made it.
 Look for parking lot G, just in case one of you is around.
 There you will find this pleasant little walking trail.
 The trail is an approx one-mile loop consisting of a boardwalk which leads you over the Thompson´s Creek and beneath the shade of old cypresses.

 Sadly, we missed the operating hours of the Lighthouse.
 As the Lighthouse is located on the Naval Aviation Station, that´s why we weren´t allowed to enter the station without any other good reason.
 Lucky me, I´ve already been at the Lighthouse and climbed the 177 steps to a breathtaking view over Pensacola three years ago. 😉

-To finish that day we went to a restaurant where I ate some amazing pasta with mussels while my first visit.
+To finish that day we went to a restaurant where I ate some fantastic pasta with mussels during my first visit.
 And again, it was delicious.
-I had the famous Grits à Ya YA.
-Unbelievable good…
+I had the famous Grits à Ya Ya.
+Unbelievable good!

 And the view from the deck was lovely.
 It felt like I have never been away.

-This day was close to perfect and it was great to be back.
-I haven´t expected to go to Pensacola, Florida once again before I started to think about this trip but now I am so happy and thankful, that I had the opportunity to visit one more time.
+This day was close to perfect, and it was great to be back.
+I hadn´t expected to go to Pensacola, Florida once again before I started to think about this trip but now I am so happy and thankful, that I had the opportunity to visit one more time.